- Dive Sites

 Probably the most famous dive site around Gilis due to a large white-tip reef shark population.

 It’s one of the most tricky sites to navigate with strong currents that can give you goosebumps.

 Here’s the site owner Austin diving at Shark Point!

-Often you’ll see few juvenile giant turtles or a white-tip just chilling at the sandy bottom.
+Often you’ll see few juvenile giant trevallys or a white-tip just chilling at the sandy bottom.

-You can have the best of times or the worst of times there, depending on the general conditions and experience level.
+The spot can be hit or miss, depending on the general conditions that day and your experience level.

 It’s 100% worth checking out though.